One of the worst situations a website owner can find themselves in is to break the law.

-(Online Interest-Based Advertising Accountability Program – Better Business Bureau)
+(Online Interest-Based Advertising Accountability Program)

-These laws has legal ramifications for various business activities, including:
+These laws affect various business activities, including:

 - Retarget Marketing